-PowerVC Version 1.3.1 supports both large and small deployments, either by managing IBM PowerVM® that is controlled with the Hardware Management Console (HMC) or with NovaLink, or by managing PowerKVM directly.
-With this capability, PowerVC can manage IBM AIX®, IBM i, and Linux workloads that run on POWER® hardware, including IBM PurePower systems.
+PowerVC Version 1.3.2 supports both large and small deployments, either by managing IBM PowerVM® that is controlled by the Hardware Management Console (HMC) or by IBM PowerVM Novalink, or by managing PowerKVM directly.
+With this capability, PowerVC can manage IBM AIX®, IBM i, and Linux workloads that run on IBM POWER® hardware, including IBM PurePower systems.

 PowerVC is available as a Standard Edition, or as a Cloud PowerVC Manager edition.

 PowerVC Standard Edition includes the following features and benefits: